Ozak93/Almosafer-case-study/README.md

 - **Menu and policy grounding** – pulls embeddings from the Qdrant vector store so answers stay aligned with the latest restaurant menu.
 - **Automated follow-ups** – triggers the Brevo email node to send confirmations or cancellations emails without leaving the chat.

 ---

+## Quick Start

+1. Review the provided `.env` file, use the provided values to setup the n8n workflow Credentials for OpenAI, Qdrant Vector Store, Brevo Mail.
+2. `docker compose up` – start MySQL, Adminer, n8n, backend, and the Angular frontend (backend waits until the others are ready).
+3. In n8n, create a blank workflow, open it then use the three-dot menu → **Import from file** to load `Shahm AI Bot workflow.json`, then update the credentials using the `.env` file then save/enable it.
+4. Open the frontend on `http://localhost:4200` and speak to Shahm!.

+The sections below expand every step.

+---